KML-Style/osm_sparql/README.md

 ## 📝 Notes

 - The queries have been tested with a GraphDB local endpoint.
-- If you encounter CORS issues when you run a query, ensure that your `.cfg` file includes the following under `[JavaOptions]`:
+- If you encounter CORS issues when you run a query, ensure that your `.cfg` file includes the following lines under `[JavaOptions]`:
   `java-options=-Dgraphdb.workbench.cors.enable=true`
   `java-options=-Dgraphdb.workbench.cors.origin=*`